-It is evaluated that the number of mobile device users will reach 9.87 billion worldwide in 2018.
-Responsive design has the ability to keep you ahead of your rivals and increase your market shares.
-It helps you stay on the top of the curve.
+It is estimated that the number of mobile device users will reach 9.87 billion worldwide in 2018.
+Responsive design has the ability to keep you ahead of your rivals and increase your market share.
+It helps you stay ahead of the curve.

 What does responsive design actually mean?
 If you do not get it right, you will never realize the importance of responsive design.

 What Is a Responsive Design?